outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - functions: conversion/connecting function sequence
         - origin/destination points
           - connect context to problem/solution:
-            - start from system in which problem & solution occur (given solution potential) and fit/connect problem/solution structures to system, rather than starting from problem & navigating to solution or connecting them in the middle or working in reverse
+            - start from system in which problem & solution occur (given solution potential) and fit/connect systems gap structures to problem/solution structures, rather than starting from problem & navigating to solution or connecting them in the middle or working in reverse
+              -
           - connect solution components to solution
             - start from existing solution structures & apply filters or other structures to reach solution
           - general form of 'filter connecting sequence':